 - Including conversion tracking

 Tracking performance and conversion is a necessary element when running any type of ad campaign.
 In PPC, tracking your advertising results becomes even easier.
 The majority of this data is automatically drawn into your Google Ads account dashboard.
-Nevertheless, you need to set up your own conversion tracking using the right integrations, such as:
+Nevertheless, you need to set up your own conversion tracking tool like Voluum or use the right integrations, such as:

 Join the waiting list to discover all the possible integrations for Google Offline Conversions Tracking.